domarey/tiago-simulations/README.md

-# Simulation with TIAGo in Gazebo
+# Simulation using TIAGo in Gazebo